 In reality, you need to see your doctor and have swabs taken from your breasts to be 100% sure but these symptoms will guide you.

-It’s very common to be sore for the first few days and weeks of breastfeeding a new baby.
-Your baby is a beginner even if you aren’t and may take a while to get latching right.
-It can be very frustrating if you’ve successfully breastfed babies before and then feeding your new baby is agony – but it might just be latch.
-This post has ideas to help you get a great latch so nursing won’t hurt.
+It’s very common to be sore for the first few days and weeks of breastfeeding a new baby – and it’s SO frustrating if you’ve successfully breastfed babies before and then feeding your new baby is agony – but it might just be your latch.

 Let’s take a look at the symptoms of thrush in breastfeeding moms and babies.

 So if you have found breastfeeding agony from the start with this baby, then maybe your latch is the problem.
 BUT if you were breastfeeding pain free but now it hurts, then watch for these symptoms of thrush in your breasts.

 Nipple pain throughout a feed